Gain access to the homes of individuals, deal with emergencies and ensure security on departure

 • Overlooking security checks on departure, such as leaving windows open or not re-locking a door after gaining alternative entry, putting the individual and property at risk.

 • Misconception: Person-centred care means always doing what the individual wants.
-Correction: It involves balancing their wishes with their safety and well-being, using risk assessments and professional judgement.
+Correction: It involves balancing their wishes with their safety and well-being, using capacity assessments and best interest decisions when necessary.

-• Misconception: Safeguarding is only about reporting abuse.
-Correction: It also includes prevention, such as promoting dignity, respecting choices, and creating a safe environment.
+• Misconception: Safeguarding is only about reporting abuse after it happens.
+Correction: It also includes proactive measures like promoting dignity, preventing harm, and recognising early signs of abuse or neglect.

 Frequently Asked Questions